RedisGrafana/RedisGrafana/docs/redis-datasource/overview.md

 # Redis Data Source

-Data Source allows connecting to any Redis database On-Premises or in the Cloud.
+Data Source allows connecting to any Redis database On-Premises and in the Cloud.

 !!! tip "Redis Application plugin"